 *Click on images for a larger view.

 The Hidaji has also two riverside open-air baths that guests can enjoy beside the baths in their rooms.
+Time passes slowly as you soak in total soothing bliss to the murmur of the river.

 Open

-21:30 ~ 10:00 the following morning By reservation
+14:00 ~ 10:00 the following morning.

 *Click on images for a larger view.